Emma-Farrar/Emma-Farrar/_posts/2021-03-12-Mapping Women’s Suffrage 1911.md

 ![A screenshot of the MWS Suffrage Map](https://Emma-Farrar.github.io/Emma-Farrar/images/SuffrageMap.png)

 The Suffrage Map shows the locations of suffrage campaigners and their roles in the Votes for Women campaign.
 The map itself has three different versions to look at; Historic, Simple, and Full.
 Each woman is denoted by a circular colored dot at the address where they were living in 1911.
 The map color codes each campaigner icon by which suffrage society they were most active with at that time.
+The Map is made by using Leaflet by JavaScript which makes it interactive.

 At first I was confused about what the different letters meant in the list of societies, but then noticed the Suffrage Society Guide PDF on the bottom of the page.
 The PDF details what each abbreviation stands for and gives a short blurb on them.
 I thought this was helpful, but I wish instead of abbreviations the map had the full titles.
+By having to click on the PDF you end up having to click back and forth between the two.
+Since there are so many abbreviations it's hard to memorize them.

 I also didn’t like that the instructions for using the map are not on the Suffrage Map tab.
 To understand how the map works you have to go to Our Mission and Map tabs.
-It would be more helpful to have all the map information in one spot so that you don’t  have to go back and forth.
+This results in the same problem of switching between two things.

 ![A screenshot of the MWS Suffragette Profile](https://Emma-Farrar.github.io/Emma-Farrar/images/Zoom.png)

-Overall I found the map a little confusing.
+As a whole I found the map a little confusing.
 I think the colored dots are helpful, but the key is difficult to understand.
+There is one postive note though.
 If you click the drop-down arrow next to the key categories it gives you a list of the women who are a part of the colored dot group.
 This can be helpful when looking for a specific woman.
 Once you find her, you can lock on the name and the map will automatically zoom in on her specific location.
-I found this feature very helpful because it’s hard to decipher where all of the points are when the map is zoomed out.
+I found this feature very useful because it’s hard to decipher where all of the points are when the map is zoomed out.

 **Digital Humanities**